saurabhsinghss241/SpringBoot_Security_Starter_Pack/README.md

 # SpringBoot_Security_Starter_Pack

-## OBJECTIVE - Implement Spring Security to our Spring Boot Project.
+## OBJECTIVE - Implement Spring Security in our Spring Boot Project.

 Each stage of this process is captured in different branches.